Skijoring is a skier skiing AND a dog pulling. Defined by technical boolean formula: Ski+ Dogpower=SkiJOR

 Does your dog visit with other dogs on the trail rather than staying focused and passing them?

-Are you wondering, aside from saying a command how do train your dog a command
+Are you wondering, aside from saying a command louder or again and again, how do train your dog a command

 Are you wondering how you know if your dog is ready for a race?
 What race?
 Why ?